 Psychiatry and Medication Management

-Psychiatrists are physicians who specialize in the treatment of mental health conditions through mental health services.
-Since psychotherapy is now primarily provided by psychologists and social workers, psychiatrists have increasingly focused on the medical aspects of treating mental health conditions.
-This includes assessment, prescription, psychiatry and medication management, ordering and interpreting necessary lab work and coordinating care with other physicians who may be treating a patient for other health conditions as well as coordinating care with other mental health professionals.
+Our psychiatric providers specialize in the treatment of mental health conditions through mental health services.
+Since psychotherapy is now primarily provided by psychologists and social workers, our psychiatric providers have increasingly focused on the medical aspects of treating mental health conditions.
+This includes assessment, prescription, psychiatry and medication management, ordering and interpreting necessary lab work and coordinating care with other physicians who may be treating a patient for other health conditions as well as coordinating care with other medical providers.

 What We Do